-Whether you're looking for that first date venue, a chilled bar perfect for couples or somewhere to celebrate an anniversary, we've got it covered.
+Whether you're looking for that first date venue, bars perfect for couples, or somewhere to celebrate an anniversary or Valentine's Day in London, we've got it covered.
 Unfortunately, a cheap date is seldom a romantic date so do be prepared to splash some cash.
 Check out our guide to the best romantic restaurants in London.
 Do you agree with our choices?
 Use the comments box below or tweet your suggestions.

 The first of the Galvin brothers’ restaurant empire, this polished, much-loved Marylebone bistro is classically French (veloutés, soufflés, purées) with the occasional nod to Italy (risottos, lasagnes, panna cottas).
 The dining room is an inviting place, with its dark chocolate wood panelling, globe lighting and big bunches of scarlet gladioli.
 Service can be a little relaxed at times, and our table at the back felt cramped, but the excellent coffee ended things on a high.Read more